 Search has received notice from the Canadian Environmental Assessment Agency ("CEAA") and from the Province of Newfoundland and Labrador ("Province") for Search to provide an Environmental Impact Statement ("EIS").
 Both CEAA and the Province, have provided final guidelines required for the preparation of the EIS.
+In August 2018, both CEAA and the Province completed the site visit of both Foxtrot and Deep Fox.
 Both agencies will work in concert to reduce duplication in the EIS process.
-The Company has initiated environmental base line studies as defined in the guidelines.
-The environmental base line studies will take place along with transparent and open communication with all stakeholders and interest groups in the submission of the EIS.
+The Company has initiated environmental baseline studies as defined in the guidelines.
+The environmental baseline studies will take place along with transparent and open communication with all stakeholders and interest groups in the submission of the EIS.
 This EIS preparation is another milestone in the development and permitting of the project.